Rooster tail

 A rooster tail is a term used in fluid dynamics, automotive gear shifting, and meteorology.
+It is a region of commotion or turbulence within a fluid, caused by movement.
 In fluid dynamics, it lies directly in the wake of an object traveling within a fluid, and is accompanied by a vertical protrusion.
-If it occurs in a river, boaters upstream steer clear of their appearance.
+If it occurs in a river, wise boaters upstream steer clear of its appearance.
 The degree of their formation can indicate the efficiency of a boat's hull design.
 The magnitude of these features in a boat increases with speed, while the relationship is inversely proportional for airplanes.
 Energetic volcanic eruptions can create rooster tail formations from their ejecta.
-They can form in relation to coronal loops near the sun's surface.
+They can form in relation to coronal loops near the Sun's surface.

-In gear shifting, it is the relation between the coefficient of friction and the sliding speed of the clutch.
-Cars can throw rooster tails in their wake and loose materials are under its wheels.
+In gear shifting in motor vehicles, it is the relation between the coefficient of friction and the sliding speed of the clutch.
+Cars can throw rooster tails in their wake and loose materials under its wheels.
 In meteorology, a rooster tail satellite pattern can be applied to either low or high level cloudiness, with the low cloud line seen in the wake of tropical cyclones and the high cloud pattern seen either within mare's tails or within the outflow jet of tropical cyclones.